gsdriver/blackjack-strategy/README.md

 # Usage

-The exposed function from this librayr is `GetRecommendedPlayerAction` which will return a string suggesting an action for the player to take on their hand.
+The exposed function from this library is `GetRecommendedPlayerAction` which will return a string suggesting an action for the player to take on their hand.

 ```
 GetRecommendedPlayerAction(playerCards, dealerCard, handCount,